General Data Protection Regulations GDPR policy

 Individuals have the right to restrict the processing of personal data if;

 - the processing is unlawful and but you do not want it to be erased.

 - your personal data is no longer needed to be processed except for legal claims

 - you have objected to processing while it is decided if our legitimate grounds override yours.

-You have the right to receive a copy of the personal data that we hold in a structured, commonly-used and machine readable format.
+Individuals have the right to receive personal data that they have provided to VGC in a structured, commonly used and machine-readable format.
 You have the right to request that VGC transmit this data directly to another data controller.
 If you do, we will send your personal data directly where possible.

 You have the right to object to the processing or profiling of your personal data based on a public or a legitimate interest.

 If you do object, we will stop processing unless we have compelling legitimate grounds to continue to process the personal data, and these override your interests, rights and freedoms.

 If you want to exercise these rights, send a written request to the data protection officer.
 We will act upon any request within 30 days of receipt of the request.
 VGC may extend this period for two further months where necessary, depending on the complexity and the number of requests.